 On the other hand, the market for ethical bananas is still small in Japan.
-For this study, ethical bananas refer to FT, RA, and organic bananas in this study.
+For this study, ethical bananas refer to FT, RA, and organic bananas.
 The market share of multinational companies' bananas exceeds 90% in the current situation (Ishii et al., 2020).
-There is one company that imports FT bananas with an FT label, but these bananas are from Ecuador and Colombia.
+One company imports FT bananas with an FT label, but these bananas are from Ecuador and Colombia.
 Thus, there seems to be no bananas with an FT label from the Philippines in Japan.
 A Japan-based trading company has been importing barangon bananas.
 Grown naturally in the Philippines, these bananas are cultivated without agrochemicals and are imported as non-labeled FT bananas to Japan.
-However, the amount of its import accounts for only 0.1% of total imported bananas (Alter Trade Japan, Inc., 2021).
+However, the share of these bananas accounts for only 0.1% of total imported bananas (Alter Trade Japan, Inc., 2021).
 For the improvement of the harsh situation in the production field, there is a need to expand the ethical banana market in Japan.

 For market expansion, grasping consumer perception for the purchasing of ethical bananas seemed to be vital.
 However, past studies discussing consumer behavior towards ethical bananas are limited in Japan.
-Kishimoto, et al. (2021) have studied consumer preferences for FT bananas.
+Kishimoto et al. (2021) studied consumer preferences for FT bananas.
 Their study focuses on discussing the relationship between providing information and willingness to pay.
 Consumers' utility and importance of each factor when they purchase FT bananas are not clarified.
 Besides, this study has discussed organic and FT bananas.
-As of now, RA banana is sold more than FT bananas in the Japanese banana market.
+As of now, RA bananas are sold more than FT bananas in the Japanese banana market.
 Considering the market situation, consumer behavior towards RA bananas is also better to be clarified.
 Therefore, this study includes RA in addition to FT and organic.